GrzegorzMatczak1/game_session_server_fast_api/README.md

 ## 7. Data Persistence

-- All game state is saved in **JSON format** to the database after every meaningful state change — including after each round ends.
+- All game state is saved in **JSON format** to the database after defeaating an enemy.
 - The fields persisted between rounds are: `hp`, `attack`, `current_round`, and `current_enemy` (see §5).
-- Suggested DB: **Firebase Realtime Database** or Firestore — both expose a REST interface that pairs naturally with FastAPI async handlers.
 - On Game Over (`hp <= 0`), the final state snapshot is preserved for the dashboard to read.

 ---